 My PhD was entitled Effective and Efficient Plagiarism Detection, supervised by Professor Fintan Culwin.
 The PhD thesis combined technical programming aspects, along with concepts from Human Computer Interaction to look at how the human-led process of plagiarism detection in free text such as essays (also known as natural language) could be improved.
 The thesis argued that this could be done in two ways.
-First of all, by using appopriate algorithms to make sure that the right pieces of student work were flagged for human inspection.
+First of all, by using appropriate algorithms to make sure that the right pieces of student work were flagged for human inspection.
 Secondly, by providing a visual representation of each pair of copied assignments (or an assignment with other sources, such as web pages), so that a human could easily confirm whether or not this work was original.
 The PhD also worked backwards to use the visualisation techniques to improve the algorithms used to identify similar text.

 At the time of composing my PhD, not much work had been completed on textual analysis for plagiarism.
 Much more work had been done on inspecting source code for potential plagiarism.
 This was possible due to the lower amount of computing power needed to carry out these checks.
-Due to the increase in computing power over the past 10 years or so, the problem of constraining textual analysis for plagiarism detection now seems almost trivial, and there have been many other investigations into appropriate algorithms, as well as market leaders in the field of plagiarism detection, such as TurnItIn.
+Due to the increase in computing power over the past 10 years or so, the problem of constraining textual analysis for plagiarism detection now seems almost trivial, and there have been many other investigations into appropriate algorithms, as well as market leaders in the field of plagiarism detection, such as Turnitin.
 However, I still feel that there are limitations in the human process of plagiarism detection and there is a great opportunity for further research, particularly in the field of plagiarism data visualisation.

 My plagiarism research has also led into other fields.
-As well as computer-led plagiarism detection, I’ve focused into the areas of assignment design for the prevention of plagiarism.
+As well as computer-led plagiarism detection, I’ve focused into the areas of assessment design for the prevention of plagiarism.
 On a simple level, this involved removing opportunities for students to cheat, and implementing assessment methods that discourage cheating, or make it very difficult.
 This also ties in well with my research into contract cheating, something which is very difficult to detect by hand, but which can be prevented through appropriate modifications to assessment design processes.

 My teaching led research has led me to complete research into the area of Professional Online Presences, which looks at how students can present themselves online for professional employment and to obtain placements.
 This modern aspect of employability feeds into Professional Practice teaching.